hibou107/blog/content/posts/comparator-library.md

     }
   }
 ```
 The signature of the implicit function `listComparator` tells that if we can provide a comparator of type `A`, then the compiler can create an instance of type `Comparator[List[A]]` automatically.
-The implicit system is very helpful here to reduce a lot of boilerplate code
+The implicit system is beneficial here to reduce much boilerplate code

-The comparator instances I suggest you to take a look in the code source are `Option` and `Map`
+The comparator instances I suggest you take a look in the code source are `Option` and `Map`.

 # Using shapeless power
-In the last part we've defined some usaful type classes that can be composed automatically by the compiler in many ways.
-But we still have a lots of boilerplate code to write.
+In the last part, we've defined some useful type classes that can be composed automatically by the compiler in many ways.
+However, we still have lots of boilerplate code to write.
 For example what if we want to compare tuple?
-There are no ways to tell the compiler to construct automatically the comparator of tuple2, tuple3, ... without using macro.
+There are no ways to tell the compiler to construct the comparator of tuple2, tuple3 automatically, without using the macro.
 Fortunately, this is the purpose of the powerful library called shapeless.

 Explaining the library `shapeless` is out of the article's scope.
-However, I just show how to use `shapeless` in order to create derive automatically type class instances
+However, I show how to use `shapeless` to create derive automatically type class instances

-I strongly recommand the [free guide](https://github.com/underscoreio/shapeless-guide/blob/develop/dist/shapeless-guide.pdf) in order to fully understand shapeless.
+I strongly recommend the [free guide](https://github.com/underscoreio/shapeless-guide/blob/develop/dist/shapeless-guide.pdf) to fully understand shapeless.

 The ideal behind shapeless is that It can convert any object (case class) into a generic representation.
 The generic representation is used to compose the child type classes to create the parent type class.
-The users only needs to write the composition function and let the implicit mechanism works with the compiler to create automatically the needed type class.
+The users only need to write the composition function and let the implicit mechanism works with the compiler to create automatically the required type class.

 Shapeless provides 2 intermediate representation.

-The first is `HList` that stands for heterogenous list which represents a `case class` as a tuple.
-In this representation we don't have the information of the field.
+The first is `HList` that stands for a heterogenous list which represents a `case class` as a tuple.
+In this representation, we don't have the information about the field.
 The name of the field is needed because the comparator should show the position of the difference

 The second is `LablledGeneric` is similar to `HList` but with the information of the name of the field.
 For example, the generic representation of `case class Person(name: String, age: Int)` is
 ```